Wapiti08/metasploitable3-download-instructions/README.md

 You can follow instructions here:
 [VBoxManage: error: Failed to create the host-only adapter](https://stackoverflow.com/questions/21069908/vboxmanage-error-failed-to-create-the-host-only-adapter/59177386#59177386)

-Then you can login in with the default password and username:
+5.Then you can login in with the default password and username:
 [metasploitable3](https://github.com/rapid7/metasploitable3)